 - Prudence (from Merriam-Webster Dictionary): (1) ability to govern and discipline oneself by use of reason, (2) sagacity (keen, farsighted discernment and judgement) or shrewd in management of affairs, (3) skill and good judgement in use of resources, (4) cautious or circumspection as to danger or risk.

-- Do you have keen, farsighted discernment and judgement when it comes to your health, time, money, and career?
+- Do you have keen, farsighted discernment, discipline, and judgement when it comes to your health, time, money, and career?

 - Since prudence is keen, farsighted discernment, can you be financially prudent without an up-to-date annual budget?